Functions v1 Development Guidelines

 subkey | String | The Subscribe Key to retrieve the message. |

-execInterval | Number | Duration of the interval specified for the function, in milliseconds. |
+execInterval | Number | Duration of the interval in milliseconds. |

-lastTimestamp | Number | Timestamp of last function execution. |
+lastTimestamp | Number | Timestamp of last Function execution. |

-timestamp | Number | Timestamp of current function execution. |
+timestamp | Number | Timestamp of current Function execution. |

 Create a Function

-Follow these instructions to create a function.
+Follow these instructions to create a Function.

 Admin Portal UI